MatulaDesign/lumberyard-react-doomsday/README.md

 > **Use the hook in the very last child of the parent tree**

 If you want more freedom (but keep the default calculations), you can import a `useDoomsday` hook instead of `<Doomsday/>` component.
 This function is the ticker written using `setInterval()`.
-I didn't use `window.requestAnimationFrame()` because I know `setInterval()` better and didn't have time learning and understanding how the other works - I'll probably rewrite it at some point.
+I didn't use `window.requestAnimationFrame()` because I know `setInterval()` better and didn't have time to learn and understand how the other works - I'll probably rewrite it at some point.
 There shouldn't be any breaking changes.<br>

-The hook takes a `date` and an optional `play` argument and returns a `doomsday` object and an `isHere` boolean
+The hook takes a `date` and an optional `play` argument and returns a `doomsday` object and an `isHere` flag.

 | prop     | type                                | description                                       |
 | -------- | ----------------------------------- | ------------------------------------------------- |